jsmaskeen/os-notes/11_segmentation.md

 ## 1. The General Concept
 Segmentation is essentially **generalized base and bounds**.
-Instead of one pair of base and bounds registers for the entire process, we have multiple pairs—one for each logical segment of the address space:
+Instead of one pair of base and bounds registers for the entire process, we have multiple pairs, one for each logical segment of the address space:

 * Code
 * Stack